 Chateau du Cedre ‘Le Cedre’, Cahors, France

-These well-draining soils combined with Cahors’ relatively mild climate and cool nights create wines with intense structure, natural freshness, and distinct mineral notes.
-Unlike Mendoza’s high-altitude sunlight, Cahors’ terroir relies more on subtle ripening over a longer season, which helps develop nuanced flavors.
+Those well-draining soils, combined with Cahors’ relatively mild climate and cool nights, create wines with intense structure, natural freshness, and distinct mineral notes.
+Unlike Mendoza’s high-altitude sunlight approach, Cahors relies on subtle ripening across a longer season, which develops the kind of nuanced flavors that age beautifully.

 Wine Characteristics